gitter-badger/vsts/SRC/outsystems-integration/docs/vsts-os-getting-started.md

   - Schedule automatic releases and/or request on demand;
   - An approval system for release executions.

+## Advantages and added value

+ - Ability to have a single DevOps infrastructure in an heteogenous development stack.
+To coordinate releases for both non-Outsystems applications and Outsystems applications.
+ - Coordinate releases that include non-Outsystems stack and Outsystems applications.
+For example, have Continuous Delivery for Outsystems front-end applications and internal enterprises backends, developed is heterogeneuous technologies (Classic ASP websites, WCF services, Java REST APIs, Python websites or NodeJS REST APIs)
+ - Inherit Team Services/Team Foundation Server features and integration capabilities with you Outsystems platform (on public clouds, private clouds ou on-premises).
+ - Strong traceability between Team Services/Team Foundation Server and Outsystems platform.

 ### Requirements

 - From TFS 2015 Update 2